-Our investment philosophy is based on the broad principles of diversification and active management, backed by a research driven approach focused on identifying and managing risk and sourcing value added opportunities.
+Our investment philosophy is based on the broad principles of diversification, active management and sustainable investment, backed by a research driven approach focused on identifying and managing risk and sourcing value added opportunities.

-We believe markets are somewhat inefficient and portfolios can be positioned in a manner to take advantage of opportunities that occur, which is why our philosophy is generally to apply an active approach to asset allocation and investment selection.
+We believe markets are somewhat inefficient and portfolios can be positioned in a manner to take advantage of opportunities that occur.
+Reflecting this, our philosophy is to mainly apply actively managed investment approaches which aim to take advantage of attractive investment opportunities, blended with index tracking investment strategies to help keep your fees low.